juergenweb/FrontendForms/README.md

 In the backend, there are a lot of configuration settings to adapt the CAPTCHA to your needs or to adapt it to your project design.
 The settings are self explaining, so I do not want to go into detail.
 The configuration is global and cannot be changed on per form base.
-The only thing that you can do is to disable the CAPTCHA on per form base.
-This is useful if you want to use a CAPTCHA, but on certain forms (fe. forms for logged-in users), you want to disable it.

-### Password blacklist
+### Measure 6: Password blacklist
 If you are dealing with user login/registration on your site, there is always a risk, that clients use unsafe passwords and this could be a serious security issue for an account to be hacked.
 For this reason, you have the opportunity create a blacklist of forbidden passwords in the module configuration.
-To make it much more simple for you, it uses passwords from the top 100 most common passwords list from GitHub.
-In addition, you can add your own passwords too.
+To make it much more simple for you, it uses passwords from the [top 100 most common passwords](https://github.com/danielmiessler/SecLists/blob/master/Passwords/Common-Credentials/10-million-password-list-top-100.txt) list from GitHub, but you can also add your own passwords.

-The best of the blacklist:
+**The best of the blacklist:**
-It cares about your password requirement settings and does not add all 100 passwords of the top list by default to the blacklist.
+The module takes care about your password requirement settings and does not add all 100 passwords of the top list by default to the blacklist.
 This means, only passwords that fulfill your password requirements will be added to the blacklist - all others will not be added to keep the list as short as possible (better performance).